moto-timo/yocto-docs/documentation/security-manual/vulnerabilities.rst

 Suppose a CVE security issue impacts a software component.
 In that case, it can be fixed by updating to a newer version, by applying a patch, or by marking it as patched via :term:`CVE_STATUS` variable flag.
-For Poky and OE-Core master branches, updating to a more recent software component release with fixes is the best option, but patches can be applied if releases are not yet available.
+For OE-Core master branches, updating to a more recent software component release with fixes is the best option, but patches can be applied if releases are not yet available.